Google Opal lets users build AI automations from scratch or remix gallery apps

 It features demo Opals built by the Google team.
 The Gallery is the perfect place to find an app that is "close enough" to your idea, which you can then remix to make your own.

-It is unclear whether the generated apps can scale beyond simple prototypes or meet enterprise‑level requirements.
-The lack of detail on integration with other services also leaves open questions about long‑term viability.
-For now, Opal offers a sandbox for hobbyists and early adopters to explore AI automation without writing code, but its practical impact beyond that remains uncertain.
+Integration with other services is also vague, leaving the long-term viability in question.
+For now, Opal feels like a sandbox for hobbyists and early adopters who want to play with AI automation without writing code, but its real impact beyond that remains uncertain.

 Common Questions Answered